codygreen/llm_api_server/objective5/README.md

 ## Access NGINX Private Registry

-Now that you have the required license and access files, please follow the [NGINX documentation](https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-docker/#myf5-download) to pull the correct NGINX Plus docker image, for this lab we will leverage the NGINX Plus image w/o Agent.
+Now that you have the required license and access files, please follow the [NGINX documentation](https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-docker/#myf5-download) to pull the correct NGINX Plus docker image; for this lab we will leverage the NGINX Plus image w/o Agent.

 ```shell
 NGINX_JWT=`cat nginx-repo-12345abc.jwt`